joelparkerhenderson/issues/README.md

 ### Score by combination

-Example: score an issue by a combination of priority, severity, magnitude, size, MoSCoW, frequecy.
+Example: score an issue by a combination of priority, severity, magnitude, size, MoSCoW, frequency.

 Suppose an important customer is coming into the office in an hour to sign a contract, and the sales team finds a misspelling in the customer's company name on the website.